 Mentoring is all about growth.
-Online platforms are especially unique because, unlike real-life mentoring relationships, accountability is easier recorded with referrable displays and graphs.
+Online platforms are unique because, unlike real-life mentoring relationships, accountability is easier to record with referrable displays and graphs.

 Program coordinators, mentors, and mentees can leverage integrated tools with monitoring capabilities for performance management, double down on smart mentoring activities that work, develop inclusion strategies for more mentor participation, and drive overall program success with the power of data.

 However, steer away from any mentoring platform that promises a system that will run by itself.
 The achievable efficiency and productivity gains are possible through active engagement and effort; the system displaying that potential won’t “run itself,” though.
 Keep that in mind.

 The best mentoring platforms will provide an easy and intuitive onboarding process.
 Most websites will, more or less, have a similar user interface.
 Here’s a quick rundown on what you can expect for getting started with a mentoring software platform (for example’s sake, we’ll be pulling screenshots from our top pick: MentorCruise):

 Once you reach the homepage of any mentoring website, the sign-up button should be clearly in sight.
 It will either be in the middle of the homepage or, most often, on the top-right of the web page beside “log-in.”